exchhattu/BiomedicalQASystem-Transformers-TransferLearning-MedQA/README.md

 #### Summary

 To build a model, the following steps were performed:
-1. Randomly shuffle the index of given sequences (not the sequence) and split it into the train (90%), valid (5%) and test(5%) and repeated this experiment five times.
+1. Randomly shuffle the indexes of given sequences (not the sequence) and split it into the train (90%), valid (5%) and test(5%) and repeated this experiment five times.
-2. Two experiments for training
+2. Training
-    * Two hyperparameters (# of epoch and very-small learning rate (< 0.0003)) are optimized and Monte carlo sampling to find the best model.
+    * Two hyperparameters (# of epoch and very-small learning rate) are optimized and selected the best model.
     * Frooze transformer layers and train the last linear layer only.
-The models are trained at AWS using EC2 instance (p2.xlarge).
+    * The models are trained at AWS using EC2 instance (p2.xlarge).

 #### Usage
 ```